G-Stuti/Microsoft-Engage-2021/README.md

 - Functional mute/unmute feature
 - Functional play/stop video feature
 - Included a functional chat feature in your application where meeting participants can share info without disrupting the flow of the meeting.
 (An Adopt Feature)
+- Fuctional raise hand feature which notifies all the other users via chatbox
+- Fucntional notify feature via Chatbox whenever a user joins/leaves the room
 - Functional feature to invite other users
 - Functional light/dark mode theme toggler feature
 - Functional fullscreen mode feature